Hard Rain Falling

-In 2009, the book was re-published by New York Review Books as part of their Classics series, prompting positive reviews by The Washington Post and The Independent.
+In 2009, the book was re-published by New York Review Books as part of their Classics series, with an introduction by George Pelecanos.
+It was positively reviewed in The Washington Post and The Independent.
+Jonathan Lethem has praised it as one of the best American prison novels.
+Contemporary critics have noted the novel's sensitive treatment of same-sex relationships in prison, described by Pelecanos as "matter-of-fact, non-exploitive, and frequently moving."

 Summary

 In the late 1940s Jack Levitt, abandoned at birth, runs away from an orphanage to bum around the streets of Portland.
 He takes to frequenting pool halls and befriends a group of teenaged delinquents, including Denny Mellon.
 Newly arriving in Portland is Billy Lancing, a black sixteen year old pool prodigy determined to make it on his own through hustling.
 Billy is quickly hustled by Denny who later introduces him to Jack.
 Billy is immediately frightened by Jack, however Jack has the opposite feeling towards Billy and immediately feels kinship and warmth towards him.
 Jack bets on Billy's skills during a game of pool with a local prodigy and wins the bet.
 The three later make plans to have a party at the home of the Weinfelds, friends of Denny's who are on vacation.
 Unbeknownst to Billy, Denny and Jack plan to fleece Billy at the party though they never follow through with the plan.
 During the evening Jack is envious of Denny, who plans to join the marines, and Billy, who has a talent for pool, and is frustrated with his own lack of a future.
 The following morning Jack is arrested for trespassing and is sent to a juvenile detention centre.